Experiencing seizures after stroke or watching someone experience a seizure can be a frightening experience.

 Depending on where the stroke occurs, sometimes it damages the lining of the brain.
 The damage results in scar tissue which prevents the normal flow of electrical activity in the brain, causing a seizure.

 Some sources say that about 5% of stroke survivors will experience seizures after stroke.
-However, members of our stroke support group on Facebook (that you are welcome to join) speculate that it seems to happen to more people than that.
+However, members of our stroke support group on Facebook (that you are welcome to join) speculate that it seems to happen to more than just 5% of people after a stroke.

 Therefore, it is essential for all stroke survivors and caregivers to stay informed about seizures and what to do when they occur.